jdtonkin/jdtonkin.github.io/About/index.md

 title: About
 ---

-I am a postdoctoral researcher at Senckenberg Research Institute and Natural History Museum.
-I’m based in the River Ecology and Conservation Department in Gelnhausen, Germany.
-My research is focused around what promotes and maintains biodiversity, particularly within stream ecosystems.
+I am a postdoctoral researcher at [Senckenberg](http://www.senckenberg.de/root/index.php?page_id=71) Research Institute and Natural History Museum in Germany.
+I’m based in the River Ecology and Conservation [Department](http://www.senckenberg.de/root/index.php?page_id=5217&organisation=true&institutID=1&abteilungID=26) in Gelnhausen, Germany.
+Read more about my [research](Research) and [publications](Publications).

 Prior to this, I gained a PhD from [Massey University](http://www.massey.ac.nz/) in New Zealand looking at the interaction between productivity and disturbance on structuring stream invertebrate diversity patterns.
 I followed that up with a job lecturing in Environmental Management and Marine Studies at [Bay of Plenty Polytechnic](http://www.boppoly.ac.nz/) in Tauranga, New Zealand.
 I then spent one year at [Xi’an Jiaotong-Liverpool University in Suzhou](http://www.xjtlu.edu.cn/en/), China lecturing Environmental Science.